whawty/auth/doc/SCHEMA.md

 However this mechanism is not intended as a replacement for a real authorisation database but should only be used by management interfaces of a whawty.auth agent.
-You may want to take a look at [whawty.groups](https://github.com/whawty/groups) if you need an authorisation databsase.
+You may want to take a look at [whawty.groups](https://github.com/whawty/groups) if you need an authorisation database.

 The directory must not contain any other files.
 A valid whawty.auth base directory contains at least one admin file which uses a supported hashing